Prescription of the Robin spectrum: Proof of Theorem and Theorem

-According to Proposition \ref{DtoR}, one can prescribe finite eigenvalues of Robin Laplacian on $M$ with boundary function $\rho$ if a certain stable family can be used to prescribe finite eigenvalues of the Robin Laplacian on $M$ with any boundary function $\bar\rho$ which is greater than $\rho$.
+Proposition \ref{DtoR} establishes that finite eigenvalues of the Robin Laplacian on $M$ with Robin function $\rho$ can be prescribed, provided there exists a certain stable family that can be used to prescribe finite eigenvalues of the Robin Laplacian on $M$ with any boundary function $\bar\rho$ satisfying $\bar\rho > \rho$.